koonimaru/DeepGMAP/INSTALL.rst

 =========================
 To accelerate computing, I highly recommend users to use `cuda-enabled GPUs`_. tensorflow-gpu itself can be easily installed by typing "sudo pip install tensorflow-gpu" or "sudo pip install -r requirements.txt".
-But, to make tensorflow-gpu work, you need the right versions and right combination of cuDNN and cuda toolkit libraries (please check the `tensorflow web site`_).
+But, to make tensorflow-gpu work, you need a right version of cuDNN and cuda toolkit libraries (please check the `tensorflow web site`_).
 I will add a quick guide to install them soon.

 .. _cuda-enabled GPUs: https://developer.nvidia.com/cuda-gpus